 If you are interested in applying to Infinity School, please click here to start the application process.
 We will read through your answers and contact you as soon as we can to arrange a time to meet with you.

 There is no cost to apply, only the time you spend discovering if Infinity School is a good fit for your family.

 18. Are there any prerequisites for applying?

 There are no prerequisites for elementary students to apply to Infinity School.

 Yes, Infinity School is accredited by the International Association of Learner-Driven Schools.
 We are also registered with the Ontario Ministry of Education.

 20. How much French will the students learn?

 Learning the French language is very important to us.
-Although we are not an “immersion” program, our students will be given French-language time from grade one onward.
-We do have a French guide who will be focusing on conversation skills during two fun and interactive forty-five minute sessions per week.
+Although we are not an “immersion” program, our students will be given French-language time from age five onward.
+We do have a French guide who will be focusing on conversation skills during two fun and interactive forty-five minute sessions per week along with speaking to our children as much as possible in French during daily life at our school.
 This learning will be supplemented with the use of online tools during “core skills” time as well.